-Yes, you’re probably going to fly off the handle from time to time, but now more than ever you need to give yourself a little slack.
+Give up the guilt: Yes, you’re probably going to fly off the handle from time to time, but now more than ever you need to give yourself a little slack.
 Be as open as possible with family and friends about what you’re going through, and limit collateral damage as much as you can.
 Be ready to apologize when apology is clearly called for, then forgive yourself and move on.

 Channel the energy: Anger is a big, powerful emotion, and you can use that energy to drive solutions.
 The great thing about being 40+ is you’ve spent at least 40 years developing nerves of steel, marshaling your arguments, and building a history that demands respect.
 Use them.
 Remember the movie Liar Liar?
 Imagine you’ve taken that truth serum, and use it for good.
 Take as many deep breaths as you need, open your mouth, and speak your truth.

-Yeah, when you’re feeling ragey, the last thing you want to do is head out for a jog, but exercise can boost serotonin levels, helping you regain your cool.
+Nurture yourself: Yeah, when you’re feeling ragey, the last thing you want to do is head out for a jog, but exercise can boost serotonin levels, helping you regain your cool.
 When going all Xena Warrior Princess is uncalled for or unwise, a few laps around the track or rounds with a non-sentient punching bag can bring you back to earth.
 And eat, for crying out loud.
 If you’re going to go all truth-teller, you’re going to need good fuel or nutrition for your hormones to do it right.

 Meditate: If you’re just not the loud-mouth, get-it-all-out type, meditation, visualization, and practicing thankfulness can be effective.
 I do a sort of bio-feedback that was suggested to me by a friend – I explain to myself why I’m angry as if I were telling my mom.
 Lots of details, and no “f-bombs” that keep me in the anger loop.

 Get creative: You’ve got all this adrenaline bouncing around your body or menopausal zest give it something constructive to do.
 Invent a new dance, grab your journal and start scribbling, cook up some chili spicy enough to be its own revenge.
 You are humming with energy, and you will feel better when that energy’s released, especially if you have something positive to show for it rather than another apology to make.

 Please understand that I am not a doctor prescribing treatments, nor am I endorsing any sort of impetuous action you’ll regret later.
-But after reading article after article on “how women can quash anger,” or how to suppress or avoid it in the first place, I found myself seeking out solutions that started with understanding the anger and finding value in it…and what that could mean for my newly confident self.“You should be angry…. use that anger.
+But after reading article after article on “how women can quash anger,” or how to suppress or avoid it in the first place, I found myself seeking out solutions that started with understanding the anger and finding value in it…and what that could mean for my newly confident self.
+You are entitled to your emotions, hormone-heightened or not.
+Suppression, guilt, and avoidance prevent you from expressing your emotions…and from getting the relief of letting them go.

+“You should be angry…. use that anger.
 You write it.
 You paint it.
 You dance it.
 You march it.
 You vote it.
 You do everything about it.
 You talk it.
 Never stop talking it.”

 — Maya Angelou, Iconoclasts, 2006